plenigo/plenigo.github.io/pages/custom_integration/external_user_management.md

 # External user management

 It is possible to use your own registration and login process and only login users into plenigo via so called “Login Tokens”.
+Therefore you have to register the user into the plenigo system.
+After that you have to create a Login Token to indicate a successful login.

 * [Register an external user ?](https://api.plenigo.com/#!/user/hasBoughtProduct)
 * [Create a login token for an external user ? ](https://api.plenigo.com/#!/user/hasBoughtProduct)